hedare/CavBubbleFoam/CavBubbleFoam/README.txt

 1. Extract both folders "CavBubbleFoam" and "exampleCase" in any location.
 2. Open a terminal in "CavBubbleFoam" and compile it via 'wmake'.
+3. Extract "exampleCase/canalorg/canall1000w50.zip".
-3. Run the simulation by executing './Allrun' for serial computation or './AllrunPar' for parallel computation in "exampleCase/canalorg".
+4. Run the simulation by executing './Allrun' for serial computation or './AllrunPar' for parallel computation in "exampleCase/canalorg".
-4. If executed in parallel computation, reconstruct the simulation data using 'reconstructPar'.
+5. If executed in parallel computation, reconstruct the simulation data using 'reconstructPar'.
-5. To view the simulation results, open the file fluid.foam using ParaView.
+6. To view the simulation results, open the file fluid.foam using ParaView.

 The progress of the simulation may be monitored by running 'tail -f log.CavBubbleFoam' in the simulation folder.
 Simulation settings and parameters may be altered in the text files within the simulation folder (e.g. bubble initial conditions in "constant/transportProperties" or simulation end time and field output interval in "system/controlDict").